NCAS-CMS/cfdm/docs/source/tutorial.rst

 A construct with an underlying compressed array is created by initializing the `Data` object with a compressed array that is stored in one of three specal array objects: `RaggedContiguousArray`, `RaggedIndexedArray` or `RaggedIndexedContiguousArray`.
-For example, the following code creates an auxiliary coordinate construct with an underlying contiguous ragged array:
+The following code creates an auxiliary coordinate construct with an underlying contiguous ragged array:

 .. code:: python